eleev/swift-design-patterns/Common Design Patterns/Behavioral/Memento/Memento.md

     }
 }
 ```
-The approach that is used to save and restore the state using the dictionary is pretty similar to the one used with `NSCoding` protocol: we save the properes for the specified keys and then in the required, failable initializer we restore them.
-Firther, it can be improved with more type-safe keys, rather than using `String` literals.
+The approach that is used to save and restore the state using the dictionary is pretty similar to the one used with `NSCoding` protocol: we save the properties for the specified keys and then in the required, failable initializer we restore them.
+Futher it can be improved with more type-safe keys, rather than using `String` literals.

 ## Usage

-The usage of the `Memento` pattern is all about creating objects, saving states by using a concrete `Carataker` and later on restoring a state by using one of the `String` keys.
+The usage of the `Memento` pattern is all about creating objects, saving states by using a concrete `Caretaker` and later on restoring a state by using one of the `String` keys.

 ```swift
 // A new user - John